 ### 5. No Trade Is a Valid Output

-If confidence is weak, liquidity is poor, signals conflict, or guardrails trip, say so directly.
+`no_trade` is first-class.
+If confidence is weak, liquidity is poor, signals conflict, oracle data is stale, or guardrails trip, say so directly.
 Trust is more important than producing a trade every cycle.

 ## Strategy Families